 The ongoing crisis of disconnected data

-The first half of 2020 has seen a nearly unprecedented convergence of disruptive events: a global pandemic, a recession, and widespread social unrest.
+The last several years have seen a nearly unprecedented convergence of disruptive events: a global pandemic, a recession, and widespread social unrest.
 We live in uniquely uncertain times.
 And, as we look to the future, there is little indication the path will become much smoother.
 Climate change, technological disruption, shifting political and regulatory regimes; these are all near-term certainties.
 According to McKinsey, supply chain disruptions lasting a month or longer are now happening on average every 3.7 years.

 But a secondary crisis also exists, which exacerbates the others: namely, the inability of most organizations to preemptively identify and plan for threats.
 In a world where the one certainty is uncertainty, why are so many organizations caught flat-footed?
 Put simply, it’s because of disconnected data.